-The formalities were apparently over.
-The Hermit approached the old man, clasped his right hand for a moment.
-He then removed a paper bag from his satchel and handed it to the old man, who did not open the bag to inspect the present, but he did smile gratefully.
+[The Hermit approached the old man, clasped his right hand for a moment.
+He then removed a paper bag from his satchel and handed it to the old man, who did not open the bag to inspect the present, but he did smile gratefully.]

 They continued along the path, with everyone on foot and in single file: the path had narrowed to the width of one mule.
-The valley edge now encroached on the river to such an extent that there was no longer an embankment; a half arch of rock overhung the path.
+The valley edge now encroached on the river to such an extent that there was no longer an embankment; a half-arch of rock towered over the path.

 The old man joined them.
 He walked in front, as if he were now their guide.

 The Lady drew abreast of Boucher and asked, “Can I talk to him?”
 She nodded toward Másaw.
 “Will you translate?”